macmanes-lab/protocols/RNATagSeq_polyA_first.md

   - NOTE: make fresh working stock solutions of NaOH and Acetic Acid
   - Add 10% reaction vol. of 1M NaOH (4 uL) to each reaction
-  - (was previously 2 ul, but we doubled it)
   - Incubate at 70 °C for 12 minutes
   - Neutralize with 8 uL of 0.5M Acetic Acid; mix well
-  - (was previously 4 ul, but we doubled it)
   - Total volume = 52 uL
-  - (was previously Total volume = 26 uL, but we doubled everything)

 **MUST CONTINUE**